< April, 2017 >

 Section 3.
 Trail Boss & Tail Gunner

 1. Trail Boss: The leader of the trip.
-The trail boss will have a working CB.
+The trail boss will have a working radio.
 He is the one to ensure people are leaving on time and maintains the pace for the day.
 The tail gunner works with the trail boss to ensure the trip keeps moving and nobody is left behind.
 Trail Boss is also responsible for getting attendance on club runs.

 Section 4.
 Mandatory Equipment for Trail Runs